camanoja/proofs/plan/plan.md

 # A Quick Introduction to Proofs
 ## Paper Goal
 To provide an _accessible_ and easy-to-digest introduction to proof structure.
 This paper should be readable for anyone who has completed high-school math.
+Thus, the goal is to introduce these concepts at a higher level; elegance is favoured over rigour.

 This paper should be challenging to the point where passing the challenge is gratifying, but not frustrating.
 This paper must respect the intelligence of the reader and not be condescending.